PeeperLab/CopywriteR/README.md

 # Reported bugs

+Major bugs

+- 140814 - None...

+Minor bugs

-- 140814 - Destination folder needs complete path `./` does not work.
+- 140814 - Destination folder needs complete path, `./` alone does not work.
-- 140814 - Currently all folders to start ENCODER need a trailing `/`.
+- 140814 - Currently all folder paths in `> ENCODER()` need a trailing `/`.

 # Changes and additions we are currently working on